SmitaS1/credit-risk-classification/Credit Risk Analysis Report .md

 Prepare reports or presentations to communicate the findings, insights, and recommendations to stakeholders.

-## This model were using following steps:
+## Model were using following steps:

 1. Data Preprocessing: This involved splitting the data into training and testing sets.
 2. Model Training: Various machine learning algorithms were trained on the Logistic Regression using original data and oversampled data to predict loan risk.